SeaWorld: SeaWorld San Antonio

 SeaWorld San Antonio opened on May 27, 1988.
-Its formal opening over Memorial Day Weekend 1988 held about 75,000 people.
-3.3 million people visited SeaWorld San Antonio during its first year, 10% more than what was originally projected.
+Its formal opening over Memorial Day Weekend 1988 entertained about 75,000 people.
+3.3 million people visited SeaWorld San Antonio during its first year, 10% more than what had been projected.
 The park shows "Orca Encounter", an educational killer whale show; Ocean Discovery an educational show featuring dolphins and beluga whales; and Sea Lion & Otter Spotlight, a sea lion show following the sea lions Clyde and Seamore touring a marine conservation center.
-Parks rides include Wave Breaker: The Rescue Coaster, a double launch roller coaster, The Great White, an inverted roller coaster, Steel Eel, a roller coaster reaching a height of 150 feet, and Journey to Atlantis, a water roller coaster into the mythical land of Atlantis and Texas Stingray a wooden steel hybrid Coaster.
+Park rides include Wave Breaker: The Rescue Coaster, a double launch roller coaster, The Great White, an inverted roller coaster, Steel Eel, a roller coaster reaching a height of 150 feet, Journey to Atlantis, a water roller coaster into the mythical land of Atlantis and Texas Stingray a wooden steel hybrid Coaster.

 SeaWorld Abu Dhabi

-In 2008, Busch Entertainment had previously announced plans to open a fourth SeaWorld park in Dubai, UAE, but those plans were abandoned amidst the international financial crisis.
+In 2008, Busch Entertainment had earlier announced plans to open a fourth SeaWorld park in Dubai, UAE, but those plans were abandoned amidst the international financial crisis.
 In May 2014, SeaWorld announced renewed plans to build a park in the Middle East, but did not specify a timeline or specific location.
 On December 13, 2016, SeaWorld announced that it would open its first overseas theme park on Yas Island in Abu Dhabi, UAE in 2022.
 It would also be the first franchised SeaWorld park.
-By October 2022, the park was 90% completed, with the park set to open in 2023.
+SeaWorld announced in October 2022 that the park was 90% completed and was almost open.
+Finally, on May 24, 2023, SeaWorld Abu Dhabi opened to the public.